+Electron microscopy and NanoSIMS imaging

-These samples were analyzed with a NanoSIMS 50L instrument (Hoppe et al. 2013).
-To remove the metal coating, target sample areas were pre-sputtered for 5 minutes with a primary beam of ca. 6 pA.
-Data were collected by rastering a 16 keV primary ion beam of ca. 2 pA Cs+ focused to a spot size of about 150 nm across the sample surface of 40 x 40 µm with a resolution of 256 x 256 pixels and a pixel dwell time of 5 ms. The secondary ions 12C2-, 12C13C-, 12C14N-, and 12C15N- were simultaneously collected in electron multipliers at a mass resolution of about 9000 (Cameca definition), sufficient to resolve potentially problematic mass interferences.
+For scanning electron microscopy (SEM), sections were stained with uranyl acetate (1% for 10 min), followed by Reynolds lead citrate solution (10 min).
+Images of tentacle of sections were taken on a GeminiSEM 500 field emission scanning electron microscope (Zeiss) at 3 kV with an aperture size of 30 µm, and a working distance of 2.8 mm, using the energy selective backscatter detector (EsB; ZEISS) with the filter-grid set at 121 V. For NanoSIMS imaging, sections on wafers were sputter-coated with a 12 nm gold layer using an EM SCD050 (Leica Microsystems) and the samples were analyzed with a NanoSIMS 50L instrument (Hoppe et al. 2013).
+To remove the metal coating, target sample areas were pre-sputtered for 5 min with a primary beam of ca. 6 pA.
+Data were collected by rastering a 16 keV primary ion beam of ca. 2 pA Cs+ focused to a spot size of about 150 nm across the sample surface of 40 x 40 µm with a resolution of 256 x 256 pixels and a pixel dwell time of 5 ms; except for correlative SEM + NanoSIMS images that were recorded at 55 x 55 µm but not included in the data analysis.
+The secondary ions 12C2-, 12C13C-, 12C14N-, and 12C15N- were simultaneously collected in electron multipliers at a mass resolution of about 9000 (Cameca definition), sufficient to resolve potentially problematic mass interferences.
 For each sample, seven to eight areas were analyzed in five consecutive image layers.
 The resulting isotope maps were processed using the ImageJ plug-in OpenMIMS (https://github.com/BWHCNI/OpenMIMS/wiki).
-Mass images were drift- and dead-time corrected, the individual planes were added and 15N/14N maps were expressed as hue-saturation-intensity images, where the color scale represents the isotope ratio.
-15N assimilation was recorded as atom % excess (in comparison to unlabeled controls) by drawing regions of interest (ROIs) based on 12C14N− maps around individual symbiont cells as well as gastrodermal tissue (excluding symbiont cells) in each of the images (see data file ).
+Mass images were drift- and dead-time corrected, the individual planes were added and 13C/12C and 15N/14N maps were expressed as hue-saturation-intensity images, where the color scale represents the isotope ratio.
+13C and 15N assimilation was quantified by drawing regions of interest (ROIs) of individual algal symbionts and surrounding host gastrodermis based on 12C14N− maps.
+For this, algal symbiont ROIs were drawn by outlining individual algal cells and host ROIs were drawn in a circle with a 15 µm diameter around the centroid of the algal symbiont whilst excluding any algal symbionts and symbiosome content from the ROI.
+For unlabeled control Aiptasia, 80 host and 80 algal symbiont ROIs were analyzed across two animal replicates.
+For isotopically labeled Aiptasia, 120 host and 120 algal symbiont ROIs were analyzed across three animal replicates per treatment.
+Based on this, the 13C and 15N assimilation in individual ROIs was expressed as atom % excess (in comparison to corresponding ROIs of unlabeled control Aiptasia).
 Due to the clonal nature of Aiptasia and the identical environmental conditions of animals within the same treatment, individual ROIs were considered independent measurements across animal replicates for the purpose of this study.

 Statistical analyses

-Treatment effects on phenotypic responses, i.e., biomass, host protein content, and symbiont density, were analyzed using two-sided unpaired Student's t-tests.
-Isotope ratios from NanoSIMS analysis were square root transformed to meet model assumptions and analyzed with linear models (LM) using the respective symbiotic partner (host/symbiont) and treatment (fed/starved) as explanatory variables.
+Treatment effects on phenotypic responses, i.e., biomass, host protein content, and symbiont density, were analyzed using two-sided unpaired Student’s t-tests.
+Isotope ratios from NanoSIMS analysis were log-transformed to meet model assumptions and analyzed with linear models (LM) using the respective symbiotic partner (host/symbiont) and treatment (fed/starved) as explanatory variables.
 To test individual differences between groups LMs were followed up with a Tukey HSD post hoc comparison.

 Results